MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-per-app-access.md

 ---
-title: How to configure Per-app Access using Global Secure Access applications
+title: How to configure per-app Access using Global Secure Access applications
 description: Learn how to configure per-app access to your private, internal resources using Global Secure Access applications for Microsoft Entra Private Access.
 author: kenwith
 ms.author: kenwith
 manager: amycolannino
 ms.topic: how-to
-ms.date: 02/13/2024
+ms.date: 07/22/2024
 ms.service: global-secure-access
 ms.subservice: entra-private-access
 ms.reviewer: katabish
 ---
-# How to configure Per-app Access using Global Secure Access applications
+# How to configure per-app Access using Global Secure Access applications

 Microsoft Entra Private Access provides secure access to your organization's internal resources.
 You create a Global Secure Access application and specify the internal, private resources that you want to secure.
 By configuring a Global Secure Access application, you're creating per-app access to your internal resources.
 Global Secure Access application provides a more detailed ability to manage how the resources are accessed on a per-app basis.

-This article describes how to configure Per-app Access using Global Secure Access applications.
+This article describes how to configure per-app Access using Global Secure Access applications.

 ## Prerequisites